VDH Has a Conversation with Filmmaker Michael L. Pack

 And just before the riot, we talk about this a little in the film, there had been a resurgence of Farrakhan and this black anti-Semitism, most notably from Leonard Jeffries, the uncle of Hakeem Jeffries.

-He gave us ICE people and Sun people.
+He gave us ICE people and sun people.
+Yeah, that's right.

 He just tormented her for years when she wrote Not Out of Africa,